With Beet Greens & Horseradish Leaves

 Share this Recipe

-When I set out at the beginning of April to write about spring foods from around the world, I was pretty excited to explore my options.
+When I set out to write a feature about spring foods from around the world, I was pretty excited to explore my options.
 One thing I hadn’t really considered though, was the fact that ‘spring’ doesn’t really mean much in many parts of the world.
 So I was able to explore foods from Scandinavia (and Northern Europe in general), Japan, Italy, France (..ish), Canada/America/Italy (that was a fun one), and a good ol’ universally appealing dessert.
 But I wanted to stretch myself a little, so I started looking for spring dishes from countries further south.
 The problem of course is that many warmer countries don’t really have a spring, or they don’t have one so clearly defined.
 While I was able to find plenty of countries that celebrated festivals early in the year associated with either agriculture or religion (or both), many of these didn’t seem to come with seasonal, ‘spring’ foods.
 When I’d all but given up hope (April is technically over after all), I had an idea.
 And I have Indian food, Slavic food, and my garden to thank for it.

 Vaisakhi (or Baisakhi) is an important Punjabi festival commemorating the spring harvest.
 It’s already come and gone this year (it’s celebrated on April 13th or 14th), but the holiday’s emphasis on sharing food, vegetarian meals, and spring greens got me thinking.
 Saag paneer is a timeless North Indian classic, and it’s on basically every Indian restaurant menu.
 Sometimes it’s great, sometimes it’s pretty mediocre – in either case, it’s usually all about the spinach.
 The thing is, saag just means greens, and within India itself the dish is commonly made with mustard greens, fenugreek greens (methi) and more.
 After finding a reference to saag paneer made with beet greens, I was captivated by the idea.
 If you’ve never cooked with beet greens before, they’re an amazing ingredient.
 They taste wonderful, and they have the same ability to turn foods a vibrant red that you find in the roots.
 But beet greens alone just didn’t do it for me this time.
 Cut to me inspecting my garden and wondering what to do with my hilariously hardy horseradish plant (seriously, even the cabbage butterflies can’t put a dent in this thing).
 I mulled over the idea (which is to say that I fell into a Wikipedia clickstream while researching food), and I realized that I could take the classic Eastern European beet and horseradish sauce and apply it to my greens.